-Last week Belgian Postal Company bpost launched bringr, which they themselves call an innovative collaborative platform app.
+Last week Belgian Postal Company bpost launched bringr, which they themselves call an innovative, collaborative platform app.
 Consumers and companies alike can use the smartphone app to find a driver for delivering their goods.
-These drivers are not working for bpost, but are private people that have registered themselves as a driver in the bringr app.
+These drivers are not working for a bpost, but private people have registered as drivers in the bringr app.

-- The driver picks up the package, and both the sender and the receiver can follow the progress of the driver real time with the app.
+- The driver picks up the package, and both the sender and the receiver can follow the driver’s progress in real-time with the app.

 - The sender gets a notification once the shipment has been delivered.
-Senders can rate drivers, to ensure the quality.
+Senders can rate drivers to ensure quality.

-- Payment is done through the app, with a small fee for bpost.
+- Payment is made through the app, with a small fee for bpost.

 Crowdsourced delivery and Uber-like approaches to shipping goods are not new.
 Uber themselves have launched several shipping concepts, like UberRUSH, UberFRESH and UberEATS.
-Walmart launched a similar idea around April 2013: they wanted shoppers to deliver groceries on their way home from shopping at Walmart.
+Walmart launched a similar idea around April 2013: they wanted shoppers to deliver groceries on their way home from Walmart shopping.
 Another Crowdsourced delivery concept is PiggyBee, which launched in 2012.
-PiggyBee connects travelers to people that want them to bring something to or from where they are going.
-Yet another concept, which is very similar to the bringr concept is Roadie, on which you can read more here.
-Another startup is Sidecar, who launched a service to transport both goods and people from A to B, combining the two services in one.
-The last one I like to mention here is Dutch startup Sjipit, which aims at professional drivers that have space to spare in their vans.
+PiggyBee connects travellers to people that want them to bring something to or from where they are going.
+Yet another concept, which is very similar to the bringr concept, is Roadie, on which you can read more here.
+Another startup is Sidecar, which launched a service to transport both goods and people from A to B, combining the two services in one.
+The last one I like to mention here is Dutch startup Sjipit, which aims at professional drivers with space to spare in their vans.

-This seems a suprising move, as this new service seems to be competing directly with bpost’s regular service.
-That is not the case according to bpost spokesperson Barbara Van Speybroek.
-She told Knack.be: “It is more expensive than sending a package thourgh the post office, but it is cheaper than using an express carrier.
+This seems a surprising move, as this new service seems to be competing directly with bpost’s regular service.
+That is not the case, according to bpost spokesperson Barbara Van Speybroek.
+She told Knack.be: “It is more expensive than sending a package through the post office, but it is cheaper than using an express carrier.
 The service is priced to make it an addition to our current offering.”
 The price of a shipment will depend on variables like size, weight and distance.

-It’s interesting to see an “old school” company like a national postal company make move into crowdsourced deliveries.
+It’s interesting to see an “old school” company as a national postal company move into crowdsourced deliveries.
 The pilot project is in the Antwerp region.
-Shipments can only be picked up in that region, but can be shipped anywhere.
-If the pilot is succesfull bpost will roll it out to other cities.
+Shipments can only be picked up in that region but can be shipped anywhere.
+If the pilot is successful, bpost will roll it out to other cities.

-Koen Van Gerven, bpost’s CEO, said: “The digitization of our world represents threats but offers opportunities at the same time.
+Koen Van Gerven, the bpost CEO, said: “The digitization of our world represents threats but offers opportunities at the same time.
 We don’t have to fear digitization but embrace it and use it to make bpost a stronger company.
-This is what innovation is about and bringr is a good example of this.”
+This is what innovation is about, and bringr is a good example of this.”